vivolm/Paperverse/README.md

 ### **Key Features**
 - **Automatic Detection**: Watches for new images in the shared folder.
-- **Image Preprocessing**: Enhances the image contrast, brightness, and removes saturation.
+- **Image Preprocessing**: Extracts Red parts of Image, isolating only the drawing.
 - **SVG Conversion**: Converts the processed image into an SVG file using Potrace.
 - **File Management**: Saves the resulting SVG in the `shared/` directory.